Turkey detains 60 soldiers, issues detention orders for 128 people -media

 There was no official comment on the detentions.

-On Tuesday, authorities detained the local chair of Amnesty International, Taner Kilic, and 22 other lawyers in the Aegean coastal province of Izmir for suspected links to Gulen's network, the rights group said.
+On Tuesday, authorities detained the local chair of Amnesty International and 22 other lawyers in the Aegean coastal province of Izmir for suspected links to Gulen's network, the rights group said.

-Salil Shetty, head of Amnesty International, told Reuters in an interview that the organisation was calling for the release of Taner and the 22 lawyers, and said they should be provided with the necessary legal support.

-"It's a very non-transparent operation the way in which they function," he said, referring to Turkish authorities.
-"We don't see a direct connection with Amnesty International on this issue, it's a much broader problem."

 Gulen, who has lived in self-imposed exile in Pennsylvania since 1999, has denied involvement in the coup and condemned it.